Author: Benny Mansfield

 We all get them; emails, calls and instant messages from people asking for access to your computer and data.
 They might ask you for passwords, account numbers or personal information, or they may ask you to open an attachment or click a link.

 While there’s plenty of ways you can use technology to help prevent attacks, sometimes it falls to the end user – you – to protect yourself.

 If you have any doubt, then we recommend you check.
 Ask for advice – don’t be afraid to ask your IT security expert.
 They’d much rather you ask than risk a disaster.

-There’s an infinite number of methods that the bad guys will use to scam you, but there are some telltale signs you can look out for…
+There’s an infinite number of methods that the bad guys will use to scam you, but here are 6 telltale signs you can look out for…

 Such as your bank, a social networking site or a client, but something doesn’t look quite right?
 Trust your instincts.

 Phishing emails tend to use generic names like “Dear Customer”.
 This is because phishing emails are sent out in large batches so this saves time.